Menu

 • Insurance policy limits: The limits of the healthcare provider’s malpractice insurance policy can also impact the settlement amount, as there may be a maximum amount that can be awarded.

-• Comparative negligence: If the patient is found to be partially at fault for the harm suffered, this can reduce the settlement amount.
+• Contributory negligence: If the patient is found to be partially at fault for the harm suffered, this can reduce the settlement amount.

 Maryland, like many states, does not publicly disclose specific settlement amounts for medical malpractice cases, which can make it difficult to provide precise averages or statistical trends.
 However, several general observations can be made about medical malpractice cases in Maryland: